jon-jacky/Piety/editors/edo.md

 ## Scripting ##

+**edo.py** provides new editor commands for running Python scripts from editor buffers or any selected text, and for running scripts of editor commands from editor buffers.

 **edo.py** adds a new *R* command that runs a Python script from an editor buffer.
-The command takes on optional parameter, a buffer name (which does not have to end in *.py*).
+The command takes an optional parameter, a buffer name (which does not have to end in *.py*).
 If this parameter is omitted, *R* uses the current buffer.

 The *R* command executes the entire buffer contents, from the first line through the last.
-However, the *R* command does not import the buffer; the buffer contents execute in the current *__main__* module.
+The *R* command does not import the buffer; the buffer contents execute in the current __main__ module.
 Any output from the script (including error messages or tracebacks) is printed on the terminal, just like other editor output (from *p* commands etc.).

-**edo.py** adds a new *P* command that runs Python statements from lines in the current buffer.  ...
+**edo.py** adds a new *P* command that runs Python statements from lines in the current buffer.
+Like many *ed* commands, it takes one or two optional prefix line address arguments to specify the line or range of lines to run.
+The default is the current line.
+Any output from the Python statements are printed on the terminal.

-**edo.py** also adds a new *X* command that executes *ed* commands or Python statements from an editor buffer, to support scripting and testing.
+**edo.py** adds a new *X* command that executes *ed* commands or Python statements from an editor buffer, to support scripting and testing.
 (That is an uppercase *X*.
 The *ed.py* lower case *x* command is different.
 It pastes recently copied or deleted lines into the current text buffer).
+This command is provided for testing *ed.py* itself , as well as the several other programs built on it.

 The *X* command requires the buffer name parameter (it does not make sense to execute *ed* commands in the same buffer that holds the script).
-The buffer name can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
-For example, the command *X samp-* or even *X s-* might run the test script in *sample.ed*.
-If more than one buffer name begins with the same prefix, the *X* command just chooses one.
 The *X* command ignores any line address arguments; it always executes the entire buffer.

-The *X* command takes optional parameters *echo* (boolean) and *delay* (float), which are helpful for seeing the effects of each command in the script; they are especially useful for testing display editors.
+The *X* command takes optional parameters *echo* (boolean) and *delay* (float), which are helpful for seeing the effects of each command in the script; they are especially useful for testing the display editors based on *edo*.
 The defaults are *echo* *True* and *delay* 0.2 sec.

 Here is a sample that uses the *X* command to execute the *sample.ed*